 Read the full review: LG Gram 17

 If you’re invested in the Apple environment, but feel like the MacBook Pros are just a bit over your budget, you should look at the MacBook Air.
-Having been updated this 2020, Apple’s thinnest and lightest laptop is more powerful than ever.
+Having been updated in 2020, this laptop became more powerful than ever.
 It’s also got an improved keyboard and that glorious Apple trackpad, as well as an ultra-thin design so you can carry this alongside all your books, and it wouldn’t make that much of a difference.
 It isn’t as powerful as the MacBook Pros, of course, but it’s still got plenty of power if you’re not looking into doing graphics design or heavy photo editing.
 Just bear in mind that you’re only getting two Thunderbolt 3 ports here and a screen whose colors are a little muted.

 Read the full review: MacBook Air (2020)